readthedocs/readthedocs.org/docs/connected-accounts.rst

 If you signed up or logged in to Read the Docs with your GitHub, Bitbucket, or GitLab credentials, you're all done.
 Your account is connected.

-To connect your unconnected account, go to your *Settings* dashboard and select `Connected Services <https://readthedocs.org/accounts/social/connections/>`_.
+To connect a social account, go to your :guilabel:`Username dropdown > Settings > Connected Services`.
 From here, you'll be able to connect to your GitHub, Bitbucket or GitLab account.
 This process will ask you to authorize a connection to Read the Docs, that allows us to read information about and clone your repositories.